Why WeRide Stock Soared Today

-Shares of WeRide (NASDAQ: WRD) were flying higher on Wednesday.
-The company's stock spiked 21.5% as of market close, while the S&P 500 (SNPINDEX: ^GSPC) and Nasdaq Composite (NASDAQINDEX: ^IXIC) lost 1.6% and 1.4%, respectively.
+Shares of WeRide (NASDAQ: WRD) flew higher on Tuesday.
+The company's stock spiked 18.2% as of market close.
+The jump comes as the S&P 500 rose 2%, and the Nasdaq Composite rose 2.4%.

-The autonomous driving company reported its Q1 numbers before the market opened today, as well as announcing a share repurchase program.
+The autonomous driving company's stock jumped after it announced its expansion into Saudi Arabia.

 Where to invest $1,000 right now?
 Our analyst team just revealed what they believe are the 10 best stocks to buy right now.
 Learn More »

-WeRide announced its board has approved a substantial share repurchase program of up to $100 million over the next 12 months.
-The move will help drive value for stockholders and shows leadership is confident in the company's future.
+WeRide announced earlier this month that its board had approved a substantial share repurchase program of up to $100 million over the next 12 months.
+The move will help drive value for stockholders and shows the company leadership is confident in the company's future.

 WeRide CFO Jennifer Li said of the decision, "The adoption of the share repurchase program reflects our confidence in our business fundamentals, financial health, and long-term outlook, and underscores our commitment to delivering value to shareholders."